 The final rules require businesses to apply the same level of documentation and due diligence upon the granting and maintaining of intercompany indebtedness as would be required from a third party lender.
 This does not take into account the specific relationship between a company and its affiliates and places an undue financial and compliance burden on the taxpayer.
-Any documentation requirement should be proportional to the circumstances and the respective risks and rewards of the specific loan relationship and recognize that a lower level of debt risk monitoring is required when entities are part of the same corporate group.
-The documentation rule is extended to cover ordinary course transactions that would not generally be considered by businesses to be debt instruments, including:

-- Cash pooling and similar arrangements;

-- Trade payables; and

-- Working capital debt financing.
+Any documentation requirement should be proportional to the circumstances and the respective risks and rewards of the specific loan relationship and recognize that a lower level of debt risk monitoring is required when entities, regardless of form, are part of the same affiliated group.
+367 is unequivocally expressed in the legislative history as reflected in temporary regulations for over 30 years.).
+5 In Veritas v.
+Comm'r, 133 T.C.
+297 (2009), and more recently in Medtronic, Inc. v.
+Comm'r, T.C.
+Memo 2016- ^{112,} and Amazon.Com, Inc. v.
+Comm'r, 148 T.C.
+No. 8, Docket No. 31197-12, (March 23, 2017).
+The documentation rule is extended to cover ordinary course transactions that would not generally be considered by businesses to be debt instruments, including: - Cash pooling and similar arrangements; - Trade payables; and - Working capital debt financing.

 The extension of documentation requirements to cover these ordinary course transactions results in excessive complexity and imposes an undue financial and administrative burden upon taxpayers and therefore the documentation rule should be amended to remove these ordinary course transactions from its scope.
-Additionally, the effective date of the documentation rules should be delayed immediately so taxpayers can stop wasting resources complying with misguided paperwork burdens.

-• Uncertainty stemming from reserved regulations:
+While the Chamber appreciates the delay in the effective date of the documentation rules, we continue to believe that additional modifications are necessary.6 • Uncertainty stemming from reserved regulations:

 The Treasury and IRS reserved the right to finalize rules both relating to bifurcation as well as foreign issuers.
 The Chamber urges that the bifurcation rule be dropped entirely.
-Likewise, Treasury should confirm that the scope of § 385 will not be extended to debts issued by foreign entities, as this would result in excessive complexity and will impose an undue financial and administrative burden upon taxpayers.
+Likewise, Treasury should confirm that the scope of § 385 will not be extended to debt instruments issued by foreign entities, as this would result in excessive complexity and will impose an undue financial and administrative burden upon taxpayers. • Effective Date: